mozman/ezdxf/docs/source/options.rst

 .. module:: ezdxf.options

 The global `ezdxf` options are stored in :mod:`ezdxf.options`.
 This is a wrapper around the :class:`ConfigParser` class.
-The option most attributes are read only properties as shortcuts.
+Shortcut attributes like :attr:`test_files` are simple properties and mMost shortcuts are read only marked by (Read only), read and writeable attributes are marked by (Read/Write).

-To change options you have to edit the config file with a text editor, or set options by the :meth:`set` method and write the current configuration into a config file.
+To change options, especially the read only attributes, you have to edit the config file with a text editor, or set options by the :meth:`set` method and write the current configuration into a config file.

 Modify and Save Changes
 -----------------------